 I was really keen to get involved as I feel it’s important to support the area I live in, and it’s always great to see new ventures opening up near to me.

-Long story short, I met with them, outlined a plan, gave them a substantially reduced rate and agreed to their payment terms (which were different than my own, but I was trying to be supportive of their endeavour in any way that I could.)
-I started work for them, wrote a strategy, agreed direction and a working process and right from the get-go they weren’t delivering on what we’d agreed.
-(Not giving me the content promised/rescheduling meetings at the last minute) but I just put this down to the upcoming holidays/general client inefficiency.
+Long story short, I met with them and outlined a plan I also agreed to both their payment terms and a reduced rate (which were different than my own, but I was trying to be supportive of their endeavour in any way that I could.)

 A couple of weeks before Christmas (I’d been working for them for the better part of a month now) I invoiced for the first half of the agreed amount.
 They had asked me to do this in our initial meeting – this was on their timescale.
-My invoice terms on jobs of this nature is 7 days.
+Invoice terms had been set at 7 days.

 7 days came and went, and I was assured that the payment would be made soon.
 I didn’t worry too much about this as it was the holidays, I was just mildly annoyed until the client stopped responding to my emails or texts.